College students with food allergies share their experiences with dining halls, dorms and roommates.

 To help current and future students, they offer strategies they’ve found to work for food allergies or celiac disease, share positive and tougher moments, and offer “best practice” tips to smooth the transition.
-Their experiences vary widely: some students were fortunate to have campus dining services provide full ingredient listings for meals and dining halls free of certain allergens, but others needed to train, and retrain, to prevent allergen exposures.
+Their experiences vary widely: some college students were fortunate to have campus dining services provide full ingredient listings for meals and dining halls free of certain allergens, but others needed to train, and retrain, to prevent allergen exposures.

 Yet all the students speak of enjoying the college experience.
 A common theme was that food allergies should not hold you back from anything – including living in the dorm.